Indigenous strategy and education at La Trobe

 - Indigenous Australian Teaching and Research

 The group has members at all campuses and includes both academic and general staff.
-The group is led by an Executive Director, Indigenous Strategy and Education, reporting to the Deputy Vice-Chancellor (Academic).
+The group is led by the PVC Indigenous, reporting to the Deputy Vice-Chancellor (Academic).

 On National Sorry Day (May 26) we remember the Stolen Generations whose lives were devastated by past government policies to remove Indigenous children from their families and communities.

 This day acknowledges and signals deep regret at the impact these past policies had, and continue to have, on Indigenous Australian communities today.